 I had booked plane tickets for me and my family from Oslo to LA in the USA.
 It has been my dream for many years to travel with my family to visit my friend in LA.
 But even though I was willing to pay for a flat seat in business class, airlines such as, British Airways, Virgin Atlantic and SAS, refused to let me travel because I am unable to sit up at least 40 minutes during take off, landing and turbulence.
 I had to cancel my tickets.
 I was discriminated on the basis of my disability.
 I decided to make a website dedicated to people with sitting disability.

-Visit the only online support group in the world for people with sitting disability!
-We now also have a subgroup for non sitters at my forum.
-One of our members have started a thread about how to cope when you have sitting disability.
+Visit one of the few online support groups in the world for people with sitting disability caused by chronic pain!
+We have many topics started by our members about sitting disability.
 Read about Friends International in Wikipedia and watch our video about sitting disability.

 One of our members described her life with sitting disability like this: